Uninett/Argus/README.md

   * `GET`: returns all incidents - both open and historic
     <details>
     <summary>Query parameters:</summary>
     All query parameters are optional.
+If a query parameter is not included or empty, for instance `acked=`, then the rows returned are not affected by that filter and shows rows of all kinds of that value, for instance both "acked" and "unacked" in the case of `acked=`.

     <dl>
     <dt>acked=true|false</dt>